JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 > **Note**
 > for the savy, you just need to download the script, and add it to your .bashrc or other rc on Linux or mac.

+> **Note**
-Note: Supported for Linux, Mac and Windows on PowerShell.
-Windows below Linux and Mac.
+> Supported for Linux, Mac and Windows on PowerShell.
+Windows install below Linux and Mac.
+Windows and Mac had not been tested.

 On windows, this script may make your computer more vulnerable to malware (scripts) so use with caution.
 You are liable for all outcomes.